 The Department may provide assistantships to more advanced students depending on the availability of funds.
 Students who obtain committee approval of the Ph.D.
 Dissertation Prospectus by the end of the 4th year (3rd year for the MA entrants) have higher priority for an additional year of assistantship support.
 Approved Leaves of Absence (e.g., for internship) are not counted in determining eligibility for support.
-As much as possible, the Department assigns more advanced students to contact TA's.
-In any case, no more than approximately 50% of the "hard money" assistantship funds will be committed to incoming graduate students each year.
+No more than approximately 50% of the "hard money" assistantship funds will be committed to incoming graduate students each year.